Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 OBAMA'S BALANCING ACT

-"The United States will stand by our GCC partners against external attack and will deepen and extend cooperation that we have," Obama told reporters, with Gulf leaders standing by his side at the end of the talks.
+"The United States will stand by our GCC partners against external attack," Obama said, with Gulf leaders by his side.

-But he then told a news conference it was a "two-way street" and Gulf countries, which have differences among themselves, must also cooperate among themselves.
-A summit joint statement showed the GCC states committing to develop a region-wide missile defence system, something Washington has long advocated.
+But he then told a news conference it was a "two-way street" and Gulf countries, which have differences among themselves, must also cooperate better.
+A summit joint statement showed the GCC states committing to develop a U.S.-assisted region-wide missile defence system, something Washington has long advocated.

-However, Obama appeared to have gained little ground in his efforts to win Gulf Arab backing for an emerging Iran deal.
+However, it was unclear whether Obama had made significant headway towards Gulf Arab backing for an emerging Iran deal.
 The White House had hoped at least for a toning-down of any criticism.
-That would help convince a sceptical U.S. Congress it has broad backing in the region, where U.S. ally Israel stands as the most vocal opponent of Obama's diplomatic effort.
+That could help convince a sceptical U.S. Congress of broad backing in the region, where U.S. ally Israel stands as the most vocal opponent of Obama's diplomatic effort.

-The joint statement said the summit participants "emphasized that a comprehensive, verifiable deal that fully addresses the regional and international concerns about Iran’s nuclear programme is in the security interests of GCC member states."
+Israel, widely believed to be the Middle East's only nuclear-armed state, has so far offered no overt criticism of the proposed strengthening of Gulf Arab defences, suggesting that it is open to anything that challenges Iran's power in the region.

-But they stopped short of endorsing a framework nuclear deal reached early last month that envisages sanctions relief in return for curbs on Tehran's nuclear programme.
-The agreement aims to prevent Iran from developing an atomic weapon, although Tehran has always maintained its nuclear programme is for peaceful purposes.
+Gulf states, in the final communique, stopped short of endorsing a framework deal reached last month that envisages sanctions relief in return for curbs on Tehran's nuclear programme.
+The agreement aims to prevent Iran from developing an atomic weapon, although Tehran has long maintained its nuclear programme is purely for peaceful use.

+Saudi Foreign Minister Adel al-Jubeir said his country favours efforts to negotiate the closing of Iran's nuclear weapons pathways, but told reporters: "We will follow the talks and see before we can judge."

+The White House said it does not want to see a nuclear arms race in the Middle East.
+Some Saudi officials have hinted at pursuing the kingdom's own nuclear technology if any final deal leaves Iran with too much leeway to develop a weapon.

-Sunni Arab leaders are concerned that lifting sanctions would give Tehran a cash windfall to increase funding to Shi'ite militias around the region, sowing further sectarian strife in volatile countries such as Syria, Yemen and Iraq.
+Gulf leaders are concerned that lifting sanctions would allow Tehran to increase funding for Shi'ite militias in volatile countries such as Syria, Yemen, Iraq and Lebanon.

 The Saudis and other Gulf states have also been accused of fuelling sectarian proxy wars involving their neighbours.

-The United States also pledged to help the Gulf states beef up "maritime security" in the world's most important oil routes, a clear reference to worries about recent Iranian actions.
+Obama seemed at one point to play down any non-nuclear threat from Iran.
+But he said Gulf states needed to shore up their defences, including security for the world's most important oil routes.

-Adding weight to those concerns, Iranian naval vessels fired what appeared to be warning shots over a Singapore-flagged vessel in international waters in the Gulf on Thursday, prompting the oil products tanker to flee to UAE waters, according to U.S. officials.
-The vessel safely reached a UAE port, its manager said.
+Iranian naval vessels fired warning shots over a Singapore-flagged vessel in international waters in the Gulf on Thursday, prompting the oil products tanker to flee to UAE waters, according to U.S. officials.

 (Writing by Matt Spetalnick; Editing by James Dalgleish and Frances Kerry)